vishvAsa/mImAMsA/karma-kANDam/granthAH/kRShNa-yajvA_mImAMsA-paribhAShA/sarva-prastutiH.md

 Here the *homa*2 called Agnihotra3 is enjoined as a thing to be done; hence it is a sentence originating a rite.

 2 Offering oblations in the sacred fire.

+3 The lifelong offering of milk in the sacred fire, every morning and evening, by married men of the upper three castes among the Hindus.
 </details>

 <details><summary>मूलम्</summary>